aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 ```
 ![example2_image](custom_shape_2.png)

-##  Create Custom Shape
+##  **Create Custom Shape**

-- Calculate points of the shape.
+1. Calculate the points for the shape.
-- Create an instance of the [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) class.
+2. Create an instance of the [GeometryPath](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_path) class.
-- Fill the path with the points.
+3. Fill the path with the points.
-- Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_shape) class.
+4. Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.geometry_shape) class.
-- Apply the path to the shape.
+5. Apply the path to the shape.

+This C++ code shows you how to create a custom shape:

 ``` cpp
 SharedPtr<List<PointF>> points = System::MakeObject<List<PointF>>();